zhua1989/forumApp/README.md

 - Set up get Request to render new Comments form
 - Set up post Request for new comments
 - Set up Put request to edit Comments

+##CSS Layout
+-Used pure grid layout and borrowed color scheme and some css snippets from various layout examples